linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 03 Calculating Investment Returns.md

 \left(\frac {\mathrm {M V E} - \mathrm {M V B}}{\mathrm {M V B}}\right) \times 1 0 0 \rightarrow \left(\frac {\mathrm {M V E}}{\mathrm {M V B}} - \frac {\mathrm {M V B}}{\mathrm {M V B}}\right) \times 1 0 0 \rightarrow \left(\frac {\mathrm {M V E}}{\mathrm {M V B}} - 1\right) \times 1 0 0
 $$

 Using the first form, the numerator of the rate of return calculation is the unrealized gain or loss: the difference between the starting and ending market value.
 If there were income earned during the period, we also add it into the numerator, making the numerator more properly the market value plus accrued income.
 In either form of the calculation the denominator is the investment made.
 The number we select for the denominator represents the money at risk during the period.
 For the first measurement period, the investment made is equal to the amount originally invested in the portfolio.
 In subsequent periods, it is equal to the ending market value of the previous period.
-The calculation of a return where we invested  $100 at the end of December and it rises to$ 110 in January and then 120 in February is provided in the following spreadsheet.
+The calculation of a return where we invested  \$100 at the end of December and it rises to\$ 110 in January and then 120 in February is provided in the following spreadsheet.

 <table><tr><td></td><td>A</td><td>B</td><td>C</td><td>D</td></tr><tr><td>1</td><td>Month End</td><td>Market Value</td><td>Dollar Return</td><td>Percent Return</td></tr><tr><td>2</td><td>31-Dec-2000</td><td>100</td><td></td><td></td></tr><tr><td>3</td><td>31-Jan-2000</td><td>110</td><td>10</td><td>10.00</td></tr><tr><td>4</td><td>28-Feb-2000</td><td>120</td><td>10</td><td>9.09</td></tr><tr><td>5</td><td></td><td></td><td></td><td></td></tr><tr><td>6</td><td></td><td></td><td>=B4:B3</td><td>=((C4/B3)*100)</td></tr></table>

-Notice that even though we earned the same  $10 dollar return in January and February, the percent return is higher in January (10/100 = 10.00\%) than it was in February (10/110 = 9.09\%).
-The reason for the lower February return is that the money at risk in the fund for February equals not only the original investment of$ 100 but also the 10 gained in January.
+Notice that even though we earned the same  \$10 dollar return in January and February, the percent return is higher in January (10/100 = 10.00\%) than it was in February (10/110 = 9.09\%).
+The reason for the lower February return is that the money at risk in the fund for February equals not only the original investment of\$ 100 but also the 10 gained in January.
 With more money put at risk, the same dollar gain results in a lower return to the investment.

 By using the market value of the investment to calculate returns, we recognize a gain on the investment even though it is not actually realized by selling it at the end of the period.
 To calculate returns that include unrealized gains, we value the portfolio at the end of each measurement period.
 These dates are the periodic valuation dates.
 A return calculated between two valuation dates is called a single period, holding period, or periodic return.
 The periodicity of single period returns is related to the frequency of portfolio valuation.
 For example, single period returns can be calculated on a daily basis for mutual funds which are valued at the close of the market each night, but may be calculated only monthly for institutional separate accounts, or quarterly for a share in a real estate partnership, as these types of holdings are not valued as frequently.
 Valuations are performed at least as often as participants are allowed to move money into or out of a commingled fund.